-How does this technical experience relate to translation?
+How this technical experience relates to translation

 As a translator, I specialize in subjects in which I have some experience, but other general skills learned are also useful.
 For instance, the technical experience of programming teaches precision, down to the last character.
 Grammar, spell-checking and phraseology need detailed attention.
 But most of all, it requires spending just a little extra time.

 The professional expertise helps in managing priorities in everyday translation work.
 It has also given me valuable insights when taking on management subjects.